phax/ph-bde/README.md

 It supports easily reading and writing of BDE 1.0 and BDE 1.1 documents.
 It allows conversion between Java domain objects and XML representations.

+OASIS BDE is superseded by OASIS/CEFACT XHE (Exchange Header Envelope) 1.0.
+See [ph-xhe](https://github.com/phax/ph-xhe) for a Java implementation.

 It is licensed under Apache 2.0 license.

 It requires at least Java 8 to be used.

 # News and noteworthy

+* v2.2.1 - 2019-05-28
+    * Reusing external CCTS and XMLDSig classes
 * v2.1.0 - 2018-11-22
     * Removed Maven dependencies to Xades XSDs - never used
     * Requires at least ph-commons 9.2.0